luqmanmusah/NewYorkTimes_Microvers/README.md

 Twitter: @luqboi
 LinkedIn:linkedin.com/luqmanmusah

-# handshake Contributing Contributions, issues and feature requests are welcome!
+#  Contributing Contributions, issues and feature requests are welcome!

 Feel free to check the issues page.

 Show your support Give a star if you like this project!

-# memo License This project is a collaboration project of microverse students.
+# License This project is a collaboration project of microverse students.
 All rights are reserved for Lilian Francis and Luqman Musah.

 ### Realeases
 No Releases Published